 Nerd Alert: I’m about to get technical, so skip to the next section if that’s not your thing.
 I put a temperature probe on the Peak’s ceramic dish and ran a session on all four temperatures, and I liked what I saw.
 All four settings graphed a similar curve, but with a good degree of separation, so cooler temps stayed cool and hotter temps stayed hot.
 They also flattened out when they reached target temperature, and none of them went over 600° F. This is why you can pause your breath during a heat cycle, and when you resume the taste is still good - the temperature didn’t shoot up during your pause.

-This isn’t a perfect test - there was no dab in the dish, no air flow or vapor, and I didn’t repeat it a bunch of times.
+This isn’t a perfect test - there was no concentrate in the dish, no air flow or vapor, and I didn’t repeat it a bunch of times.
 But it does indicate a more sophisticated heating algorithm in the Peak than simpler systems that just apply a static voltage throughout the hit.

 Cleaning & Maintenance